StevenDavid/lambda-layer-tokenization/README-BuilderSession.md

 ![package-success](images/tokenizer-stack-package.png)

-**Step 2.8** Create cloud formation stack using the below code to create resources and deploy your code.
+**Step 2.8** Create CloudFormation stack using the below code to create resources and deploy your code.
 Wait for the stack creation to complete.
 Note the name of the stack is `tokenizer-stack`

 ```bash
 sam deploy --template-file ./packaged.yaml --stack-name tokenizer-stack